rajashri-patil/parvi_aassisnment_task/results/task2_timing_analysis.md

-The script was rerun 8 times because the first run's numbers (0.68µs avg, 267.44µs max) didn't match an earlier draft, and rather than picking whichever looked better, repeated runs were used to check whether that was a fluke.
-It wasn't, they showed genuine, reproducible instability worth documenting honestly.
+The script was rerun 8 times because the first run's numbers (0.68µs avg, 267.44µs max) didn't match an earlier draft, and rather than picking whichever looked better, repeated runs were used to check if that was a fluke, it wasn't.
+They showed genuine numbers worth documenting.

 Min is effectively stable (0.32–0.36µs across runs), which is the floor cost of the comparison logic with negligible scheduling interference.
-Avg and max vary meaningfully: avg ranges 0.44– 0.68µs (mean ~0.52µs), max ranges 37–267µs, a 7.3× spread on identical, deterministic input (seed=42, imu.csv verified byte-for-byte across runs).
-Later runs trend toward the lower end, suggesting jitter is sensitive to incidental system state rather than anything in the code itself.
+Avg and max vary meaningfully: avg ranges 0.44– 0.68µs (mean 0.52µs), max ranges 37–267µs, a 7.3× spread on identical, deterministic input (seed=42, imu.csv verified byte-for-byte across runs).
+Later runs trend toward the lower end, suggesting jitter is sensitive to incidental system state rather than anything in the code.

 Two environmental causes were ruled out directly: ps aux showed no competing processes (load average 0.00–0.03), and vmstat showed 0% hypervisor steal time throughout.
-The most likely cause is Python interpreter-level jitter (GC pauses, OS scheduler quanta) that simply doesn't register as visible load.
+The most likely cause is Python interpreter level jitter (GC pauses, OS scheduler quanta) that simply doesn't register as visible load.

 |**Metric**<br>|**Value**|
 |---|---|